 Do you have what it takes to conquer the three highest peaks in Great Smoky Mountains National Park?
 Clingmans Dome (6,643 feet) is a steep half-mile walk to the observation tower, which yields 360-degree mountain views.
 Prepare for a challenging bushwhack on remote Mount Guyot (6,621 feet), the fourth-highest summit in the eastern United States.
 The highest peak entirely in Tennessee is Mount Leconte (6,593 feet), where you’ll want to stop at Arch Rock (a cavelike section with natural AC), Inspiration Point and the Fraser Fir zone.

 Have the urge to take to the skies?
 Glide over the valley with panoramic views that will take your breath away.
-Then head to Lookout Mountain, where adventure seekers go to hang glide.
+Head to Lookout Mountain, where adventure seekers go to hang glide.
 Exceptional wind currents, easy drop-offs from atop the mountain and area flight schools can help you spread your wings.
 And, experienced gliders can take to the skies at Tennessee Tree Toppers in Dunlap.
 If you want to tandem skydive, you can feel as free as a bird with Skydive Tennessee in Tullahoma, Music City Skydiving in Waverly or Chattanooga Skydiving Company just to name a few.

 With 8,500 caves to explore, caving in Tennessee is an adventure in a class all its own.
 Ride a glass-bottom boat into the cave at The Lost Sea in Sweetwater, the largest underwater lake in the U.S. From May to November, venture on a ranger-led tour of Lost Cove Cave, also known as Buggytop, part of the Carter State Natural Area and South Cumberland State Park near Sewanee and Sherwood.
 See sparkling formations, natural chimneys and more at Sevierville’s Forbidden Caverns or Townsend’s Tuckaleechee Caverns.